projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 LAPIC passthrough based on vLAPIC
 =================================

-LAPIC passthrough is supported based on vLAPIC, guest OS firstly boots with vLAPIC in xAPIC mode and then switches to x2APIC mode to enable the LAPIC pass-through.
+LAPIC passthrough is supported based on vLAPIC, the guest OS first boots with vLAPIC in xAPIC mode and then switches to x2APIC mode to enable the LAPIC pass-through.